danluu/post-mortems/README.md

 [Gitlab](https://docs.google.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/preview?sle=true&hl=en&forcehl=1#heading=h.dfbilqgnc5sf).
 After the primary locked up and was restarted, it was brought back up with the wrong filesystem, causing a global outage.

+[Gliffy](http://support.gliffy.com/entries/98911057--Gliffy-Online-System-Outage).
+While attempting to resolve an issue with a backup system the production database was accidentally deleted causing a system outage.

 [Google](https://code.google.com/p/nativeclient/issues/detail?id=2508).
 Checking the vendor string instead of feature flags renders NaCl unusable on otherwise compatible non-mainstream hardware platforms.

 [Google](https://gist.github.com/jomo/2bae3821acb433d0446d).
 A mail system emailed people more than 20 times.
 This happened because mail was sent with a batch cron job that sent mail to everyone who was marked as waiting for mail.
 This was a non-atomic operation and the batch job didn't mark people as not waiting until all messages were sent.